Highland Park Ready for Jersey Cannabis, Somerville, Morristown Debating

 The referendum passed Morristown by 77 percent.

-They are still in the process of forming the committee to study the issue.
+They are still in the process of forming a committee to study the issue.

 Newsletter